superbrothers/kubernetes-docs/kubectl_set_serviceaccount.md

 ## kubectl set serviceaccount

-Update ServiceAccount of a resource
+Update the service account of a resource

 ### Synopsis

-Update ServiceAccount of pod template resources.
+Update the service account of pod template resources.

  Possible resources (case insensitive) can be: